-Vaccine: DPT Vaccine The Diphtheria vaccine is a toxoid that is the inactivated toxin produced by the Corynebacterium.
+Vaccine: The DPT Vaccine is a toxoid that is the inactivated toxin produced by the Corynebacterium.
 When the diphtheria toxin is treated with formaldehyde it loses its ability to bind to cells and will no longer cause disease.
 The inactivated toxin induces a strong immune response with production of anti-toxin antibodies.
 The anti-toxin antibodies will protect from the diseases since the mortality from diphtheria is caused by the toxin.